-The Consumer Awareness Series is written for the health care consumer.
-The series consists of brochures designed to assist the public in making informed health care decisions.
-The brochures are 15 to 20 pages in length, in English or Spanish, and are available on the www.FloridaHealthFinder.gov website.
-The brochures contain general information on a health care topic, as well as website links to additional resources and information.
-The brochures are available on the website and include:
+The Consumer Awareness Series consists of brochures designed to assist the public in making informed health care decisions.
+The brochures are 15 to 20 pages in length, in English or Spanish, and are available at www.FloridaHealthFinder.gov.
+The brochures contain general information on a health care topic, as well as links to additional resources and information.
+The available brochures include:

 - ➤ A Patient's Guide to a Hospital Stay;

 - ➤ Assisted Living in Florida;

 - ➤ End of Life Issues A Practical Planning Guide;

-- > Florida Medicaid A Reference Guide;
+- > Florida Medicaid;

 - ➤ Health and Human Services Programs;

-- ➤ Health Care Advance Directives:
+- ➤ Health Care Advance Directives;

 - ➤ Home Health Care in Florida;

 - ➤ Long-Term Care;

-- ➤ Nursing Home Care in Florida;
+- > Nursing Home Care in Florida;

-- > Patient Safety; and - Understanding Prescription Drug Costs.
+- > Patient Safety; and

+- Understanding Prescription Drug Costs.